 What is OpenCost?

-OpenCost is a vendor-neutral open source project for measuring and allocating infrastructure and container costs in Kubernetes environments.
+OpenCost is a vendor-neutral open source project for measuring and allocating Kubernetes and cloud infrastructure costs.

-The project is a combination of the OpenCost core allocation engine with a new community-driven spec on how to monitor costs in Kubernetes land.
+The project is a combination of the OpenCost core allocation engine with the community-driven OpenCost Specification on how to monitor costs in Kubernetes land.
 The allocation engine is a Golang implementation that conforms to spec.
-Both have now been submitted to the CNCF as a sandbox project.
+Both have been submitted to the CNCF as a sandbox project.

 How do I get started with the project?